 - Based on feedback from our newsroom partners and corps members, we added an optional third-year of service for our corps members.
 Newsrooms shared with us that this valuable on-ramp gives them the time they need to build their fundraising capacity, and corps members shared that it gives them a longer period of time to build trust with their sources and do valuable reporting.

 - We also heard a call for more experienced mid-career local reporters, who can edit, mentor emerging corps members, and conduct more in-depth investigations.
 We are creating this track to target another alarming trend in local newsrooms: a lack of local editors.

 Report for America is led by a diverse and growing team of journalists, entrepreneurs, and nonprofit strategists who collectively draw upon decades of experience running newsrooms, scaling businesses, and cultivating young leaders.

-Alison Bethel McKenzie, Director of Corps Excellence of Report for America
+Alison Bethel McKenzie, Vice President of Corps Excellence of Report for America

-Charles M. Sennott, CEO and Editor-in-Chief / Co-Founder of Report for America
+Charles M. Sennott, Chief Executive Officer and Editor-in-Chief of The GroundTruth Project / Co-Founder of Report for America

 Kevin Grant, Chief Content Officer / Vice President of Strategy of Report for America

-Kim Kleman, National Director of Report for America
+Kim Kleman, Senior Vice President of Report for America